docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 #Search

-We distinguish two types of search:
+We distinguish two types of search: quick and advanced.

 ##Quick search